 David Birkinshaw LLM Information Rights Law and Practice

-David Birkinshaw began his NHS career in 2003, working in ICT for Bromley PCT, having previously worked for Egton Medical Information Systems (EMIS) from 1998.
+David Birkinshaw began his NHS career in 2003, working in ICT for Bromley Primary Care Trust, having previously worked for Egton Medical Information Systems (EMIS) from 1998.
 In Bromley, he helped over 50 GP Practices through their first few Information Governance Toolkit returns, whilst also supporting them with their ICT needs.

 In 2008, David joined a small consultancy as part of their Information Governance practice, working with David Stone from 2009, and spending the next seven years working in many different areas of health IG including General Practice, Acute, Mental Health and private organisations supporting healthcare.